hangulu/mggg_chicago/projection/README.md

 - The tabular results of the run with the ward-level demographics of each districting plan in each of the ensembles, as well as
 - The precinct-to-ward assignments for every districting plan in each ensemble.

+You must download these files and put them in an `ensembles/` folder for the projection code to work.